3 Tips for Keeping Kids Healthy and Safe at the Pool

 There are tons of articles out there about the best and worst sunscreens and it’s overwhelming with the sheer number of differing opinions, so I keep it easy and stay stick with one that has zinc oxide.
 Don’t bother with the brands that have other stuff that you can’t pronounce.
 A few brands that are good are Badger, Neutrogena Pure Baby, and Honest.
 They are thicker to apply and your kids may resemble Casper the ghost, but they work!

 Infant survival and lessons for older kids are a great idea and I highly recommend them, but that is not a ticket to allow your kids to swim unsupervised.
 All kids should be watched in a pool no matter the age.
 Drowning is a silent event and many older kids can tire in a pool, and even the best swimmer can succumb to the dangers of swimming in deep water so never leave a child unattended in a pool.
 It’s a good practice to be in the pool with your kids, but if you have older kids that can swim and you are going to watch outside of the pool, make sure there are no distractions–that means no books, no phone, nothing that can take your eyes off your kids.

 Pools can carry a lot of germs, so please be kind to others and if your little one has had diarrhea or has been vomiting, they should not be in a pool for one week AFTER resolution of all symptoms.
 It is best to shower your kids before getting into a pool to prevent the spread of bacteria and viruses.
 And always shower them after they swim!

 I’m also a big fan of probiotics, and if your are not one that gives them daily to your children, it is a good idea to give them after they swim to hopefully prevent a stomach virus.

-Enjoy these fleeting few weeks of summer with your kiddies and stay safe!
+Enjoy these fleeting few weeks of summer with your kiddies safe at the pool!